fedemahf/ragemp-gamemode-roleplay/README.md

 ## Fork differences from the original repo
 - Updated build scripts.
 - Removed mail confirmation on register and login.
-- Improved SQL security and fixed some errors on register.
+- Improved SQL security and fixed errors on register.
+- Modified password hashing algorithm from AES-256 to PBKDF2 with SHA-256.
+- Added salt in user passwords.
 - Added `dotenv-webpack` plugin for database configuration outside the repository.

 ## See also